 - Ginkgo biloba leaf extract: sometimes used for erectile dysfunction.

 - Hedera helix leaf extract (English Ivy): can help inflamed and irritated skin.

 - Eugenia caryophyllus bud extract (clove): can reduce sensitivity and pain.

 It looks like there are several ingredients that could in theory help decrease sensitivity, as well as potentially help with erection strength too.
 Whether they actually work or not in this formula is the million dollar question.
 Or in this case, the twenty dollar question.

 I also found out that some of these ingredients can cause allergic reactions, such as rashes, in some people.
 So as always, I highly recommend testing on your arm first before your penis.

 Really all natural?

-I’ve read a couple of criticisms that there are 4 parabens in the ingredients.
-Parabens have been subject to some controvesy, though most studies have shown them to be safe in the small quantities used in cosmetic products.
+I’ve read a couple of criticisms that there are four parabens in the ingredients.
+Parabens have been subject to some controversy, though most studies have shown them to be safe in the small quantities used in cosmetic products.

-Having said that, if you’re attracted by the ‘100% natural ingredients’ claim, you might want to look into parabens yourself.
+Having said that, if the claim that it uses ‘100% natural ingredients’ appealed to you, you might want to look into parabens yourself.